jezcope/erambler/content/articles/2016/04/wiring-my-web.md

 - IFTTT
 ---

-I'm a nut for automating repetetive tasks, so I was dead pleased a few years ago when I discovered that [IFTTT](https://ifttt.com) let me plug different bits of the web together.
+I'm a nut for automating repetitive tasks, so I was dead pleased a few years ago when I discovered that [IFTTT](https://ifttt.com) let me plug different bits of the web together.
 I now use it for tasks such as:

 - Syndicating blog posts to social media
 - Creating scheduled/repeating todo items from a Google Calendar